DHB Bank

-Demir-Halk Bank (known also as DHB Bank) is a Dutch commercial bank headquartered in Rotterdam.
-Its niche market is the Turkish emigrant population in northern Europe and the bank is jointly owned by a Turkish Halkbank and HCBG Holding BV.
-The bank conducts its activities through locations in the Netherlands, Belgium, and Turkey.
+DHB Bank N.V. is a Dutch commercial bank headquartered in Rotterdam.
+The bank is jointly owned by Turkish Halkbank and HCBG Holding BV.
+The bank conducts its activities through locations in the Netherlands, Belgium, Germany and Turkey.

 History

 DHB Bank was established as a commercial bank under Dutch law on 30 December 1992.
 Starting its operations with NLG 17.8 million equity (EUR equivalent 8.1 million) and NLG 18.2 million asset size (EUR equivalent 8.3 million), the bank grew to a become a fully fledged commercial bank with an equity of EUR 241.8 million and asset size of 1,826.9 million at the end of 2017.
 With its head office in Rotterdam, the Netherlands, DHB Bank has a main branch in Düsseldorf, a main branch in Brussels (and 3 sub-branches in Liege, Antwerp and Charleroi) and a representative office in Istanbul.

 On 1 August 2003 the bank acquired Disbank's Dutch subsidiary Dısbank Nederland.
 In the second half of 2008, DHB Bank acquired a 66.65% stake in Export & Credit Bank Inc, Skopje (EC Bank), which was sold to Turkey Halkbank in the second quarter of 2011.